 A fiscal year tells a story for your business—if you decide to set it up that way, that is.
 Different businesses in various industries have stories they want their finances to tell: They have high-revenue periods that help them get into the black, low points where financial performance is low, and other predictable patterns that may not tell the full tale of how well their business is doing.

 The good news is that you don’t have to be stuck with the boundaries of the calendar year when trying to tell your company’s story.
 We’ll explain how to choose a fiscal year for your business in a little bit.
 First, however, you’ll want to understand how different fiscal year end periods affect you from a reporting standpoint, a tax standpoint, and in the broader financial picture for your business.
 Once you do, you can help build your business’s financial strategy that takes advantage of a fiscal year setup that’s right for you.

-Another potential bonus: If you use an accountant to wrap up your year and put together your financial statements, you may actually be able to save a little bit of money on your financial statement preparation if you use a fiscal year that’s different from the calendar year.
-Financial professionals have high seasons since they’re seasonal businesses too, so doing your year-end financial wrap could end up being more cost-efficient for you during the non-standard calendar year.
+Plus, if you use an accountant or bookkeeper to wrap up your year and put together your financial statements, you may actually be able to save a little bit of money on your financial statement preparation if you use a fiscal year that’s different from the calendar year.
+Financial professionals have high seasons too, so doing your year-end financial wrap could end up being more cost-efficient for you during the non-standard calendar year.

 How to Determine the Fiscal Year for Your Business

 Ready to determine your own fiscal year end?
 Here are a few things to consider when picking your dates: